Cream of Celery Leaves Soup

 Recipe Ingredients:

-Here’s everything you’ll need to make this Cream of Celery Leaves soup recipe, along with how to prep the ingredients.
-See the recipe card below for the exact quantities.
+Here’s everything you’ll need to make this Cream of Celery Leaves soup recipe.
+The exact quantities are on the recipe card below.

 Ingredient Notes and Substitutions:

-• Butter and Olive Oil: Using both butter and olive oil together creates a flavorful base for sauteeing the scallion, celery leaves and garlic.
-Oil on its own lacks flavor and butter on its own can burn quickly.
-I always use unsalted butter in cooking so I can adjust the salt level to taste.
+- Butter and Olive Oil: Using butter and olive oil together creates a flavorful base for sauteing the scallion, celery leaves, and garlic.
+Oil lacks flavor, and butter can burn quickly.
+I always use unsalted butter to adjust the salt level to taste.

-• Scallions: Scallions, also known as green onions or spring onions, are young onions.
-They consist of a white base that has not yet formed into a bulb, as well as long green stalks that often resemble chives when very young and thin.
-Both the white and green parts are edible and can be consumed cooked or raw.
+- Scallions: Scallions, also known as green onions or spring onions, are young onions.
+They consist of a white base that has not yet formed into a bulb and long green stalks that often resemble chives when very young and thin.
+The white and green parts are edible and can be consumed cooked or raw.
 The delicate flavor of scallions won’t overpower the celery as using a mature onion would.

 Step-By-Step Instructions:

-Cream of Celery Leaves Soup is the perfect way to put an abundance of celery leaves to use and reduce kitchen and food waste!
+Cream of Celery Leaves Soup is the perfect way to use an abundance of celery leaves and reduce kitchen and food waste!

 Chef Tips and Tricks:

-• Be sure to store your celery and celery leaves in aluminum foil which helps the celery to breathe.
-Using plastic wrap will accelerate spoilage.
+- Be sure to store your celery and leaves in aluminum foil which helps the celery breathe.
+Using plastic wrap will accelerate spoilage because ethylene gas produced by the celery can’t escape.
+Wrapped in aluminum foil, celery can last up to a month in your refrigerator.

-• Definitely use scallions in this celery leaf recipe.
-The delicate flavor of scallions won’t overpower the celery as using a mature onion would.
+- Definitely use scallions in this celery leaf recipe.
+Their delicate flavor won’t overpower the celery like a mature onion would.
 A leek or two is also a good option.

 Fresh celery leaves can be used like any herb.
 Therefore, you can: